zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Instead, Grace asks another question.
 She says, “Ca n you describe the problem you’re having?”
 Max says, “It doesn’t work.”
 Well, this doesn’t help very much.
 Max says, “It doesn’t work.”
 Well, what doesn’t wor k?
 What do you mean it doesn’t work?
 Max is not giving a very good descrip tion of this problem.

 But Grace is very patient.
 She says, “I understand that.
 What exactly is the malfunction?”
 A “malfunction” (malfunction) is when  something doesn’t work correctly, when it doesn’t function correctly.
 “Fun ction” is another word here for “work,” as in “operate,” as in “do what it’s suppos ed to do.”
 But we still don’t know what exactly is the problem.
-And Max doesn’t help v ery much.
+And Max doesn’t help very much.
 He says, “It’s not working.”
 Well, once again, this is not a very good  answer since we don’t know what Max is talking about.

 Grace says, “For me to diagnose whether it’s a soft ware or hardware problem, I’ll need more information.”
 The verb “to diagnose” (dia gnose) means to identify the cause or the reason for a problem.
 It is often used  in medicine by doctors.
 Doctors “diagnose” the illness or the disease that patients have.
 The doctor tries to figure out what is wrong with you.
 That is the p rocess of “diagnosing” the illness.